 ACT composite of 18 or above

-SAT equivalent of 870 or above for combined critical reading and math
+SAT equivalent of 940 or higher for combined math and evidence-based reading and writing (for tests taken after March 2016).

 We admit qualified students of any race, color or national or ethnic origin to all programs and activities and are nondiscriminatory in the administration of our policies and programs.